 People often have to go away for treatment when they are sick.
 Staying away from home and country is sometimes necessary, but not if the person is very ill and is expected to be finishing up soon.
 Patients and families don’t always know that they can come home at the end.

 If you got real crook, and you couldn’t speak for yourself, would your family, doctor and Aboriginal Health Worker know what your wishes are about your healthcare?
 Letting everyone know what you want is the best way to influence the way you are cared for in times of illness.
 Planning ahead is important.
-The Aboriginal Health Council of South Australia's Rising Spirits website provides a summary on planning ahead.
-Further details on ways that you can do this are described below.

 An Advance Care Plan is a way that you can share your wishes and take control of your health journey.